Top 12 best places to visit near Bangalore with family

 Quick Family Tips for Kabini:

-I will never forget the first time we drove into Hampi.
-The landscape suddenly changed from green fields to a surreal mix of giant boulders, ancient temples and river views.
-My kids kept asking, “Are we in a video game?” and honestly, I couldn’t blame them.
+You will never forget the first time you drive into Hampi.
+The landscape suddenly changes from green fields to a surreal mix of giant boulders and river views.
+The kids keep asking, “Are we in a video game?” and honestly, you can not blame them.
 Every turn reveals something new, something that sparks your imagination.

 Quick Family Tips for Hampi:

-- Don’t miss: Coracle ride, stone chariot at Vittala Temple and sunset from Matanga Hill.
+• Don’t miss: Coracle ride, stone chariot and sunset from Matanga Hill.

 If Coorg is the “Scotland of India,” then Chikmagalur is its charming cousin which is quieter, greener and just as magical.
-Around 245 km from Bangalore, this hill station is where coffee was first grown in India and trust me, the aroma of fresh coffee here is enough to make you fall in love instantly.
+Around 248 km from Bangalore, this hill station is where coffee is first grown in India and trust me, the aroma of fresh coffee here is enough to make you fall in love instantly.

+The first time you came here with my family, the drive itself set the mood.
+Rolling hills, twisting roads and endless coffee plantations welcome you.
 Chikmagalur is all about nature.
-We took a drive up to Mullayanagiri Peak, the highest point in Karnataka.
-The short trek to the top was doable even for kids and the view was breathtaking with endless green valleys stretching as far as the eye could see.
-Standing up there with my family with the cool wind on our faces felt like we were truly on top of the world.
+Take a drive up to Mullayanagiri Peak, the highest point in Karnataka.
+The short trek to the top is doable even for kids and the view is breathtaking with endless green valleys stretching as far as the eye could see.
+Standing up there with your family with the cool wind on your faces feels like you are truly on top of the world.

-Another highlight was visiting Hebbe Falls.
-We had to take a jeep ride through bumpy forest tracks and the kids loved the adventure.
-When we finally reached the waterfall, the roar of water and the spray on our faces made the whole effort worthwhile.
-The grandparents enjoyed peaceful strolls through the coffee estates while chatting with locals who warmly explained how coffee is grown and processed.
+Another highlight is visiting Hebbe Falls.
+Take a jeep ride through bumpy forest tracks and the kids love the adventure.
+When you finally reach the waterfall, the roar of water and the spray on our faces make the whole effort worthwhile.

 Quick Family Tips for Chikmagalur:

 Food in Yercaud is simple but hearty.
-We enjoyed steaming hot dosas with chutney at a local café and later treated ourselves to homemade chocolates from a tiny shop in the market.
-It was a sweet memory that still makes my kids smile.
+I love steaming hot dosas with chutney at a local café and later treat ourselves to homemade chocolates from a tiny shop in the market.
+It is a sweet memory that makes your kids smile.

 Quick Family Tips for Yercaud: